 One of the “gaps in knowledge” the GGKP wishes to refute is perhaps the most widespread myth that there is an inescapable trade-off between environmental sustainability and economic progress.
-There is now substantial evidence in reports such as the Green Economy Report compiled by the GEI in collaboration with economists, experts worldwide and many GGKP reports; demonstrated that the greening of economies can generate as much wealth creation and opportunities for investment and growth in jobs as the brown economy, while yielding significantly more environmental and social benefits.
+There is now substantial evidence around the planet complied in reports such as the Green Economy Report by the GEI in collaboration with economists, experts worldwide and many GGKP reports; demonstrated that the greening of economies can generate as much wealth creation and opportunities for investment and growth in jobs as the brown economy, while yielding significantly more environmental and social benefits.

 China is proof of this “grow first, clean up later” proposition of the brown economy is no longer valid as an economic growth model.
-China having followed the followed the brown economy idea that pollution prevention is bad for the economy has produced one of the most polluted countries in the world.
+China having followed the brown economy idea that pollution prevention is bad for the economy has produced one of the most polluted countries in the world.
 The World Bank in 1997 estimated that air pollution costs China 8% of its GNP.
 As with brown economics the the income gap is growing as more and more wealth generated is going to a relative small percent of the population.
-China, chocking on its own air, has realized the need to transition from the old brown economy to the new green economy to improve the lives of its citizens.
+China, choking on its own air, has realized the need to transition from the old brown economy to the new green economy to improve the lives of its citizens.

 China has developed, with UN cooperation, a pathway to a Green Economy: The 12th Five-year plan for National Economic and Social Development (2011-2015) seeks to promote “inclusive growth.”
 The plan’s key themes are rebalancing the economy, reducing social inequality and protecting the environment.
 Under the current 5-year-plan US$ 468 billion was invested in three key green economic sectors: waste recycling and reutilization; clean technologies, and renewable energy.
 China’s environmental protection industry is expected to continue growing at an average of 15-20% per year and its output is expected to reach US$ 743 billion during the 13th five-year plan.
-China’s green stimulus is the largest in the world and has made them the largest Solar PV manufacture in the world and number 2 on the list of countries using solar power.
+China’s green stimulus is the largest in the world and has made them the largest Solar PV manufacturer in the world and number 2 on the list of countries using solar power.

-Countries around the world are beginning to realize that it is cheaper to prevent pollution and more profitable to protect resources for reuse then paying, cost, to clean up a brown mess and the associated health costs of a polluted resource depleted environment, that is the brown economy model.
 GGKP identified another gap in green growth and practice; an era of capital misallocation.
 As China learned, “Green finance is essential to realizing China’s national strategic objectives in green development and ecological civilization,” said Wang Yao, Professor and Director-General at the IIGF.
 “Through approaches in practicing green credit, green bonds, green insurance and industrial funds, as well as implementation at local levels, China’s green finance development has contributed significantly to social and economic structural reforms and gained widespread recognition internationally.”

 In one year, China’s green bonds grew in number by 278 per cent and value by 28 per cent